salesforce/tough-cookie/README.md

 Answers "does this real domain match the domain in a cookie?".
 The `str` is the "current" domain-name and the `domStr` is the "cookie" domain-name.
 Matches according to RFC6265 Section 5.1.3, but it helps to think of it as a "suffix match".

-The `canonicalize` parameter will run the other two paramters through `canonicalDomain` or not.
+The `canonicalize` parameter will run the other two parameters through `canonicalDomain` or not.

 ### `defaultPath(path)`